Conditional independence testing under misspecified inductive biases

 \section{Abstract}

-Conditional independence (CI) testing is fundamental and challenging in modern statistics and machine learning.
-Many modern methods for CI testing rely on powerful supervised learning methods to learn regression functions or Bayes predictors as an intermediate step.
-Although the methods are guaranteed to control Type-I error when the supervised learning methods accurately estimate the regression functions or Bayes predictors, their behavior is less understood when they fail due to model misspecification.
-In a broader sense, model misspecification can arise even when universal approximators (\eg, deep neural nets) are employed.
-Then, we study the performance of regression-based CI tests under model misspecification.
+Conditional independence (CI) testing is a fundamental and challenging task in modern statistics and machine learning.
+Many modern methods for CI testing rely on powerful supervised learning methods to learn regression functions or Bayes predictors as an intermediate step; we refer to this class of tests as \emph{regression-based} tests.
+Although these methods are guaranteed to control Type-I error when the supervised learning methods accurately estimate the regression functions or Bayes predictors of interest, their behavior is less understood when they fail due to misspecified inductive biases; in other words, when the employed models are not flexible enough or when the training algorithm does not induce the desired predictors.
+Then, we study the performance of regression-based CI tests under misspecified inductive biases.
 Namely, we propose new approximations or upper bounds for the testing errors of three regression-based tests that depend on misspecification errors.
-Moreover, we introduce the Rao-Blackwellized Predictor Test (RBPT), a novel regression-based CI test robust against model misspecification.
+Moreover, we introduce the Rao-Blackwellized Predictor Test (RBPT), a regression-based CI test robust against misspecified inductive biases.
 Finally, we conduct experiments with artificial and real data, showcasing the usefulness of our theory and methods.